dmalix/financelime-authorization/README.md

 -------------------|----------------
 200 OK             | API successfully processed the request, returned JWT tokens 401 Bad Request    | The API did not accept the request because headers or parameters did not pass validation (detail in API logs)
-403 Forbidden      | Invalid or expired refresh token 404 Not Found      | Account not found or deleted
+404 Not Found      | Invalid or expired `Refresh Token` or an account not found or deleted

 #### Response Body